Larry Charles

-Larry Charles (born 1956) is an American screenwriter, director, and producer.
+Lawrence Charles Wengrod (born 1956), known professionally as Larry Charles, is an American screenwriter, director, and producer.
 He was a staff writer for the sitcom Seinfeld for its first five seasons.
 He has also directed the documentary film Religulous and the mockumentary comedy films Borat, Brüno, and The Dictator.
 His Netflix documentary series Larry Charles' Dangerous World of Comedy premiered in 2019.

 Early life

 Charles was born in Brooklyn, New York City, and raised in a Jewish family in Trump Village in Coney Island.
 His father was a World War II veteran who went to the American Academy of Dramatic Arts on the GI Bill and was a stand-up comic named Sy Coe the Psychotic Neurotic.
 Charles attended Rutgers University, but dropped out to pursue writing and comedy.

 Career

 Early career

 Charles performed stand-up comedy during the 1970s until he was hired to write for the short-lived sketch comedy show Fridays, where he worked with Larry David.
 This began Charles's career in television writing that included The Arsenio Hall Show and eventually Seinfeld.
 David gave him the job as a writer on Seinfeld and his directorial debut on Curb Your Enthusiasm.